oasys-kit/shadow3/README.md

 For more info, please read this paper (open access):

-SHADOW3: a new version of the synchrotron X-ray optics modelling package
+SHADOW3: a new version of the synchrotron X-ray optics modelling package:
-M. Sanchez del Rio, N. Canestrari, F. Jiang and F. Cerrina Journal of Synchrotron Radiation Volume 18, Part 5 (September 2011) http://dx.doi.org/10.1107/S0909049511026306
+- M. Sanchez del Rio, N. Canestrari, F. Jiang and F. Cerrina Journal of Synchrotron Radiation Volume 18, Part 5 (September 2011) http://dx.doi.org/10.1107/S0909049511026306

 If you are (or want to be) a SHADOW user, it is recommended that you use a user interface.
-We strongly recommend OASYS (https://www.elettra.eu/oasys.html).
+We strongly recommend OASYS (https://www.aps.anl.gov/Science/Scientific-Software/OASYS) with its ShadowOui add-on.
+Information can ba found at these papers:
+- Luca Rebuffi, Manuel Sanchez del Rio (2016)  ShadowOui : a new visual environment for X-ray optics and synchrotron beamline simulations Journal of Synchrotron Radiation 23:  6.
+1357-1367 http://dx.doi.org/10.1107/S1600577516013837
+- X J Yu, X Chi, T Smulders, A T S Wee, A Rusydi, M Sanchez del Rio, M B H Breese (2022)  Beamline simulations using monochromators with high d-spacing crystals Journal of Synchrotron Radiation 29:  5. https://doi.org/10.1107/S160057752200707X

+Note also that the ShadowOUI interface implements the hybrid ray-tracing method explained at:
+- Xianbo Shi, Ruben Reininger, Manuel Sanchez del Rio, Lahsen Assoufid (2014)  A hybrid method for X-ray optics simulation : combining geometric ray-tracing and wavefront propagation Journal of Synchrotron Radiation 21:  4.
+669-678.   http://dx.doi.org/10.1107/S160057751400650X
+- Xianbo Shi, Manuel Sanchez del Rio, Ruben Reininger (2014)  A new SHADOW update : integrating diffraction effects into ray-tracing SPIE Proceedings 9209:  920911-920911-9.  http://dx.doi.org/10.1117/12.2061984
+- Xianbo Shi, Ruben Reininger, Manuel Sánchez del Río, Jun Qian, Lahsen Assoufid (2014)  X-ray optics simulation and beamline design using a hybrid method : diffraction-limited focusing mirrors SPIE Proceedings 9209:  920909-920909-9.  http://dx.doi.org/10.1117/12.2061950

+If you want to cite the first paper on Shadow by Franco Cerrina, please cite:
+-  F. Cerrina "Ray Tracing Of Recent VUV Monochromator Designs", Proc.
+SPIE 0503, Application, Theory, and Fabrication of Periodic Structures, DiffractionGratings, and Moire Phenomena II, (12 December 1984); https://doi.org/10.1117/12.944815

 ## 2 Download